yig/graphics662-skinning/README.md

 2D points $\mathbf{p} _ i = [ x _ i, y _ i ]$ (equivalently, an $N$-by-2 matrix),
 and `faces`, a sequence of $F$ triplets of integer indices into `vertices` (equivalently, an $F$-by-3 array).
 Each row of `faces` contains the indices of the three vertices that make up triangle $f$.
-Note that faces are always oriented counter-clockwise.
+Faces are always oriented counter-clockwise.
 You should return two $N \times N$ *sparse* matrices, `Laplacian` and `Mass`.
 The simplest way to do this is to build what is known as the graph Laplacian $L$.
 Each row of the graph Laplacian applies the